shanehofstetter/youtrack-cli/README.md

 ## Usage

-After you installed the package globally, the command `youtrack` will be available.
+After you've installed the package globally, youtrack-cli will be available as `youtrack` in your command line.

 ### Getting started

-To setup the cli (set the URL, provide your credentials) run:
+To setup the cli (set the URL, provide your credentials), run:
 ```bash
 $ youtrack setup
 ```